VEX Robots can be more competitive when they have addressed several drive motor control challenges:

 A function has been “dilated” (note the spelling… it is not spelled or pronounced “dialated”) when it has been stretched away from an axis or compressed toward an axis.
 Imagine a graph that has been drawn on elastic paper attached a solid surface along one axis.
 Now grasp the elastic paper with both hands, one hand on each side of the attached axis, and pull both sides of the graph away from the axis… you are “dilating” the graph, and causing all points to move away from the axis to a multiple of their original distance from the axis.

-The graph to the right shows what a function might look like both before and after a vertical dilation.
+The above graph shows what a function might look like both before and after a vertical dilation.
 Note that the points on the dashed line are each exactly twice as far from the “x” axis as the same color point on the solid line.
+This is also true at the origin; since , any point that is “on” the “x” axis will not move when dilated vertically.
 Therefore, there are two ways of describing the relationship between the two graphs.
 Either:

 The solid line has been “dilated vertically by a factor of 2″ to produce the dashed line, or